upiterbarg/MesoscaleML.jl/docs/src/index.md

 In this project, we look to use **machine learning** methods such as Gaussian Process Regression (GPR) to develop a robust parameterization for baroclinic instability in **mesoscale** flows, evaluating our resultant models against the two-layer quasi-geostrophic equations.

-As a starting point, we use the mean-field approximation to 2-layer QG model as our base in our parameterization procedure.
+We use the mean-field approximation to 2-layer QG model as the initial base of our parameterization procedure.

 **Documentation is incoming!**